Best alternatives to Gmail to protect your privacy

 11. Posteo – lightweight, but secure email provider

 The last Gmail alternative we offer today is Posteo.
-This email service is in Berlin, Germany, and it is known for offering paid email accounts for both individuals and businesses.
+This email service is based in Berlin, Germany, and it is known for offering paid email accounts for both individuals and businesses.

 This open-source Gmail alternative is a great choice for those seeking a safer emailing experience.
 It is packed with top-notch security features, including server-side email encryption.
 When your emails are in transition, it uses TLS to make sure that no one can benefit from intercepting them.
 There’s even support for S/MIME or OpenPGP.